 - Store: Once cooled and set, leftovers can be transferred to an airtight container and stored at room temperature for up to two weeks.

-- Freeze: Wrap each pecan cluster with plastic wrap, place them in a sealable bag, and store them in the freezer for up to six months.
+- Freeze: Wrap each pecan cluster with plastic wrap, place them in a resealable bag, and store them in the freezer for up to six months.
 Enjoy them frozen, or let them thaw in the fridge overnight!

-More Homemade Candy Recipes
+More Easy Dessert Recipes

 - Hazelnut Chocolate Crock Pot Candy